ZhihFu/ZhihFu.github.io/_pages/about.md

 - *2022.09 - Present*, Undergrad in the School of Software

 # 📃 Services
+Serving as reviewer for:
-- Serving as a reviewer for AAAI, IJCNN.
+- Conference: AAAI, IJCNN.
+- Journal: PR.

 <br>